The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-The simulation reasonable describes the cluster properties for the collision data.
-A fair agreement has been found for the cluster time, as can be seen comparing figure~\ref{fig:C4_clusterTime} for simulation and figure~\ref{fig:C7_TimeMinusEventT0} for data.
-The collected signal and the signal-to-noise ratio are also well simulated on the u/P side, while on the v/N side some data-MC differences up to 30\% have been seen for the layers 4, 5, and 6 sensors with larger pitch, indicating that still some tuning of the charge loss and sharing model is needed to improve the agreement.
+The simulation reasonably describes the cluster properties for the collision data.
+A fair agreement was found for the cluster time, as can be seen comparing figure~\ref{fig:C4_clusterTime} for simulation and figure~\ref{fig:C7_TimeMinusEventT0} for data.
+The collected signal and the signal-to-noise ratio are also well simulated on the u/P side, while on the v/N side some data-MC differences up to 30\% were seen for the layers 4, 5, and 6 sensors with larger pitch, indicating that still some tuning of the charge loss and sharing model is needed to improve the agreement.
 This can be seen in figure~\ref{fig:C4_dataMC_clSNR}.
 The cluster size is systematically smaller on simulation with respect to collision data, especially for the u/P sides, which have a smaller pitch, as shown in figure~\ref{fig:C4_dataMC_size}.

 The disagreement in cluster size is an indication that the simplified signal formation model implemented in the simulation is not good enough to reproduce the collision data.
 This level of disagreement was not observed in test-beam data used to tune the simulation, in which there was a much better agreement in cluster size between data and simulation.
-This difference could be due to a different online zero-suppression criterion applied during test-beam (SNR > 5) with respect to physics runs (SNR > 3).
+This difference could be due to a different online zero-suppression criterion applied during test-beam ($\snrST > 5$) with respect to physics runs ($\snrST > 3$).
 A tighter zero-suppression criterion reduces the effect of the noise on the cluster size, but it degrades the cluster position resolution.
 Beside this, there is another significant difference between data and simulation regarding the strip time.
-In data we observe that the strip at the edge of a cluster of size 3 has a hit time significantly smaller than that of the central strip, as shown in figure~\ref{fig:C4_stripTimes}.
+In data, the strip at the edge of a cluster of size 3 has a hit time significantly smaller than that of the central strip, as shown in figure~\ref{fig:C4_stripTimes}.
 The effect is more evident for the u/P side with smaller pitch, than the v/N side.